gobolinux/Documentation/I-am-not-clueless.md

     are doomed to reinvent it, poorly.''
     - Henry Spencer, 1987

-This week we had another release of GoboLinux, and again a number of people, even if indirectly, called me ``clueless'' for coming up with such a structure for a Linux distribution, for a number of reasons.
+This week we had another release of **GoboLinux**, and again a number of people, even if indirectly, called me ``**clueless**'' for coming up with such a structure for a Linux distribution, for a number of reasons.
 None of those reasons was new; I heard all of them many times.
 This article is an attempt to sum them up, and explain why I chose the design decisions I made, hopefully clearing any pending misconceptions.
 I don't have illusion this will prevent them keep happening, but at least I'll have a text to point people to.
-This article ranges from common misconceptions from those who have never used GoboLinux, to well-intentioned but poorly-thought-out ideas that keep coming from time to time to the GoboLinux mailing list, often causing long debates.
+This article ranges from common misconceptions from those who have never used **GoboLinux**, to well-intentioned but poorly-thought-out ideas that keep coming from time to time to the **GoboLinux** mailing list, often causing long debates.
 I'll be separating the points in sections and they are meant to be self-contained, so feel free to skip directly to the ones that interest you, if you don't feel like reading the whole thing.

-``There is a reason why things are the way they are''
+> ``There is a reason why things are the way they are''

 This is something I hear constantly, often followed by an explanation about the difference between /, /usr and /usr/local, and/or /bin and /sbin.
 I do understand the difference1.
 If I did away with this three-level distinction, is because I believe there are other ways to approach the problems this distinction tries to solve.
 In a GoboLinux system, the argument for having separate /usr and /usr/local trees in order to separate programs shipped by the distribution and compiled by the user clearly does not hold.
 Each program is naturally separated, and this was the prime intention of creating GoboLinux in the first place.